One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Introduction

 \subsection{Contributions}

 In this article, we present a significantly refined complexity classification of the homomorphism problems $\HOMP{\fancya}$ which is exhaustive up to an extremely simple and computationally weak notion of reduction based on quantifier-free interpretations from first-order logic.
+Our classification generalizes the just-described known classifications, and indeed our present study provides a uniform, modular, and self-contained treatment thereof.

+After presenting the classification, we introduce and develop the theory of Ehrenfeucht-Fra\"{i}ss\'{e}-style pebble games for solving the problems lying at the lower end of our hierarchy; in doing so, we obtain a characterization of the homomorphism problems $\HOM{\fancya}$ solvable in classical logarithmic space.
+As a further technical contribution, we utilize our framework to analyze the complexity of model checking existential sentences.

-Our classification generalizes the just-described known classifications, and indeed provides a uniform, modular, and self-contained treatment thereof.
-We now give an overview of the contributions and obtained results; we refer the reader to the technical sections for precise statements and more information.
+We now give an overview of and further details on the contributions and obtained results; we refer the reader to the technical sections for precise statements.